-Zion National Park hikes are out of this world, so of course, they are on our best fall hikes in the US.
-Fall is the best time to hike Zion.
-The temperatures are cooler and the crowds are gone.
+Zion National Park fall hikes are out of this world, so of course, they are on our best fall hikes in the US.
+Fall is the best time to hike Zion because the temperatures are cooler.

 If you are wanting to see an abundance of color, then Zion National Park in the fall is the time to go.
 Usually October is the time when the colors start changing.

 At Zion National Park there are easy, moderate, and strenuous hikes: